the-cyber-boardroom/cbr-investment/docs/strategy/cbr-financial-model.md

 The usage-based compensation structure ensures that providers receive ongoing benefits from their content contributions.
 Rather than one-time payments or licensing fees, providers benefit from continued usage of their materials, creating a sustainable model for long-term content development and maintenance.

-## Investment Strategy
+## Investment Funds Allocation

-The Cyber Boardroom's investment strategy focuses on three core areas:
+The Cyber Boardroom's investment strategy targets £250,000 across three core areas, prioritizing billable feature development while maintaining our serverless model:

- - Stategic Projects
- - Market Discovery
- - Content Creation

-Each area represents a distinct path to value creation, with investments carefully allocated to maximize impact while maintaining the company's serverless, low-fixed-cost model.
+- **Strategic Projects (60%)**:  Development of platform features, integrations, and analysis tools that directly generate customer value and revenue
+- **Market Discovery (20%)**: Customer research and use case validation to ensure market fit and guide development priorities
+- **Content Creation (20%)**: Strategic development of educational resources and best practices that enhance platform value and user success

+All investments align with our serverless philosophy, ensuring minimal fixed costs while maximizing scalability and customer value creation..

 ### 1. Stategic Projects
 Stategic Projects investment focuses on creating new billable features and platform capabilities that directly generate customer value.

 Unlike traditional startups that invest heavily in infrastructure, our development investment centers on creating features that can be deployed in our serverless environment.

 Primary development investments include:

-- Core Platform Features: Developing new billable units that expand platform capabilities
+- **Core Platform Features**: Developing new billable units that expand platform capabilities
-- Integration Components: Building connectors to third-party services and data sources
+- **Integration Components**: Building connectors to third-party services and data sources
-- Analysis Tools: Creating new ways to process and present information
+- **Analysis Tools**: Creating new ways to process and present information
-- Automation Systems: Developing systems that increase efficiency and scalability
+- **Automation Systems**: Developing systems that increase efficiency and scalability

 The key principle behind development investment is that each project must create a billable feature - something customers can actively choose to pay for.
 This ensures that development efforts directly contribute to revenue generation rather than creating overhead.